- This commment is unpublished.· 27/07/2022@Anil Hello Anil,

 - Adult children with disabilities (para el caso de hijos mayores de 18 años con discapacidad)

 (*) Children born on Peruvian territory to not only Peruvian but as well foreign parents are considered Peruvians.
 They have the right to a Peruvian birth certificate, Peruvian DNI and a Peruvian passport.
 While for years foreign parents couldn't get a resident family visa through their underaged Peruvian-born child, this has changed with the introduction of the 2017 immigration law and a different interpretation of the corresponding passage.
-Before the parents can apply for a resident family visa the child has to be registered at Reniec and a Peruvian birth certificate and Peruvian DNI has to be issued.
+Before the parents can apply for a resident family visa, the child has to be registered at Reniec and a Peruvian birth certificate and Peruvian DNI has to be issued.
+Be aware that unfortunately Migraciones seems to be a bit uncooperative since August 2021, and often gives foreign parents trouble when applying or outright deny the application.

 Officially, you can apply for the family visa at a Peruvian consulate abroad or at Migraciones in Peru.
 However, some diplomatic missions, especially in countries where nationals can enter Peru as a tourist without having to apply for a tourist visa at a consulate first, either don’t or prefer not to issue resident visas or processing times can be long as Migraciones in Peru has to approve the application.
 And even if you already get your family visa abroad once in Peru you still have to deal with Migraciones, even though to a lesser extent, to get your carné.